Service charges and access charges

 The Access Charge is a fixed, per-minute rate charged by your own phone company for calls to all numbers starting with 084, 087 or 09, as well as for calls to '118' directory enquiries services.

-Different rates apply depending on which operator you use and the tariff you have chosen, but for residential / personal customers are usually in the following range:
+Different rates apply depending on which operator you use and the tariff you have chosen.

 Companies should take care to include a clear pricing statement wherever they publicise a chargeable service number.